jsquyres/ompi/docs/faq/large-clusters.rst

-this can mean thousands of connections being formed on the node where ``mpirun`` resides, and requires that ``mpirun`` actually process all these connection requests. ``mpirun`` defaults to processing connection requests sequentially &mdash; so on large clusters, a backlog can be created that can cause remote daemons to timeout waiting for a response.
+this can mean thousands of connections being formed on the node where ``mpirun`` resides, and requires that ``mpirun`` actually process all these connection requests. ``mpirun`` defaults to processing connection requests sequentially |mdash| so on large clusters, a backlog can be created that can cause remote daemons to timeout waiting for a response.